a-klgv/bike-rental-analysis/README.md

 2. london.csv - dataset

 ### 🔍 Analysis Process:
 * Conducted preliminary analysis (EDA) and data preprocessing
+* Performed Weekday Analysis and Visualized results using seaborn and matplotlib.pyplot

-* Visualized results in Python using seaborn and matplotlib.pyplot
+* Performed Hourly Analysis and Visualized results using seaborn and matplotlib.pyplot

-**Q1.** Exploring the number of trips by date and time.
-**Q2.** Finding Anomalies in Rental Data
-**Q3.** Examine unusually high values
+* Performed Seasonal vs Weather Conditions Analysis and Visualized results using the heatmap
+* Performed a time series analysis to identify anomalies in the rental data

 ### 💡 Key Findings:
-* Based on the analysis, the number of rentals on 2015-07-09 significantly exceeded the upper bound of the 99% confidence interval.
-* This date coincides with a 24-hour strike by London Underground workers, which likely increased demand for alternative transportation options, including rentals.
+* The analysis of bike rental data demonstrates that user activity is strongly influenced by weekdays, time of day, weather conditions, and seasonality.
+* Rentals are highest and most variable on weekdays, peaking on Thursdays, while weekends show consistently lower and more stable demand.
+* The hourly analysis shows the highest activity in the evening (4PM – 8PM), followed by the morning, and minimal activity during late night and early morning hours.
+* Seasonal and weather factors also play a significant role: summer months with clear or mostly clear skies see the highest rental numbers, whereas rain, thunderstorms, and snow correspond to lower activity throughout the year.
+* An exceptional event, such as a 24-hour London Underground strike, which took place on 2015-07-09, was identified through time series analysis.
+It generated extreme demand spikes of bike rentals that exceed typical ranges.
+* Overall, bike rental demand is shaped by a combination of calendar, temporal, and external factors, with the greatest activity observed on weekdays during busy hours, while extreme values are often linked to unusual events or specific weather conditions.

 ### 📈 Visualizations: